 Famed industrial designer Dieter Ram has 10 Principles of Good Design.
 We recommend reading all ten, but, for our sake, we are going to highlight two principles here.

 First, good design makes a product useful.
 Good design starts with a deep understanding and appreciation of the problem being solved.
-For example, a website filled with animations and videos may grab someone’s attention – but does it do a good job of allowing a repeat customer to contact customer support or purchase another product?
+Consider a website filled with animations and videos, it may grab someone’s attention – but it must also do a good job of allowing a repeat customer to contact customer support or purchase another product.
+Otherwise, it could actually detract from the experience and business goals.

 Good design should not be measured by a Photoshop mockup alone.
 It needs to live in the real world and help users reach their intended goals.